I use empirical and theoretical approaches

 What factors promote versus limit adaptation?
 General answers to this question are hard to come by — even for a well-studied process like gene flow, it is still difficult to predict when migration of alleles will encourage versus constrain adaptive evolution.
 Questions like this are not only of fundamental interest, but also have wide ranging implications for conservation and management of natural populations.
 I’m exploring themes related to the pace, pattern, and mechanisms of adaptation in several ongoing projects, including:

 - Why do populations vary in their evolutionary responses to the same environmental perturbation?
 We used a resurrection approach, paired with quantitative genetic and long-term demographic data, to address this question in natural populations of Clarkia xantiana that recently experienced an extreme drought.
-You can see some teaser results in the figure at right.
 Collab with Dave Moeller and stellar UMN undergrad Lex Faulkner.

 - How does spatial and temporal environmental heterogeneity influence adaptation to novel environments?
 Along with modeling approaches, we’re using experiments to document adaptation in real time among flour beetle populations experiencing different patterns of spatio-temporal environmental variation.
 Collab with Topher Weiss-Lehman and awesome UW undergrads Alex Kissonergis and Annaliese Bronner.